-- □ Instructors and the Participants.
+- ☐ Instructors and the Participants.
 Who is teaching the course?
-Who is taking the course? - □ The CERT Train-the-Trainer (T-T-T) Course.
+Who is taking the course? - ☐ The CERT T-T-T Course.
 What is the course purpose?
 What are the course learning objectives?
-What is the course agenda? - □ The History of the CERT Program.
+What is the course agenda? - ☐ The History of the CERT Program.
 How did it start and spread?
-Where is the CERT Program currently housed? - □ The Purpose of the CERT Program. - □ Key CERT Messages and Values. - □ Deploying CERTs.
+Where is the CERT Program currently housed? - ☐ The Purpose of the CERT Program. - ☐ Key CERT Messages and Values. - □ Deploying CERTs.
 What are examples of ways that CERTs deploy in various communities? - □ Materials and Requirements for the CERT Basic Training Course.